Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 3. Criminal Actions - Severe action reserved for facilities intentionally committed

 ## Penalty
+* Penalties most often incur a fee as a result of noncompliance with enviromental regulations

 ## Compliance, Noncompliance, and Significant Noncompliance
 * Compliance represents if a facility adheres to environmental regulations